 Chinese New Year is celebrated worldwide to mark the first day of the New Year in the Chinese calendar, which differs from the Gregorian calendar.
 It is also known as the Spring Festival or the Lunar New Year and celebrations can last for about 15 days.

-The Chinese New Year for 2013 is on February 10 and marks the beginning of the Year of the Snake.
+The Chinese New Year for 2014 is on January 31 and marks the start of the Year of the Horse.

 What do people do?

 Chinese New Year is the most important and longest of all Chinese festivals, celebrated in Chinese communities worldwide.
 Chinese New Year activities include:

 - Wearing new clothes, particularly in red.

 - Hosting a large banquet for family and friends.

 - Taking part in lion and dragon dances, as well as festive parades featuring acrobatic demonstrations, beating gongs, and clashing cymbals .